19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) the member wholly owns, or the member and one or more other persons jointly own, an immovable property;

-(c) the member has given an undertaking under section 15(10), or the member and the other person or persons have given an undertaking under section 15(10) or (10A), as the case may be, to refund to the Board an amount equal to the minimum sum or part thereof which the member is required to set aside in the event the immovable property is sold or otherwise disposed of;
+(c) the member has given an undertaking under section 15(10), or the member and the other person or persons have given an undertaking under section 15(10) or (10A), as the case may be, to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside in the event the immovable property is sold or otherwise disposed of;

+[Act 20 of 2011 wef 30/12/2011]

 (d) an order of court is made requiring the transfer (other than by way of sale) of the member’s estate or interest in the immovable property to his spouse; and